pra1veenk/ppe-detect-sap/ImplementationScope.md

     >- Application database for CAP Application

 - SAP Process Automation - Business Rules capability
-    >- Business Rules service to configure business decisions that needs to be taken based on the type of event received from Amazon Monitron.
+    >- Business Rules service to configure business decisions that needs to be taken based on the type of event received from Amazon Rekognition.

 - SAP S/4HANA System
     >- To execute the business action associated with the event received.